serv-terr/pbl_met/doc/src/manual.md

 A systematic use of `IMPLICIT NONE` statement has also been used.
 By so doing we actually constrict ourselves to declare all variables, a very healthy habit some old-style-high-steroid FORTRAN programmer might not completely appreciate.
 We apologise to them all - but acknowledge the priority is in delivering code which is correct, or (better even) may be proven to be.

-Arrays are of `ALLOCATABLE` type, unless in the occasions they must have a fixed well defined length.

 We made our best to write code you can understand (possibly, with a bit of study and application - the subject is intrinsically quite advanced physics - say, not the type you find in high school).
 But we can't ensure having made all things "ideally".
 Sorry so sloppy.
 If in case, anyway, please do not hesitate to contact us - our e-mail-office-door is tendentially open (if we do not respond within a bunch of nanosecond, please consider the possibility we're wandering around the little pearly Schwartzsee snorkeling around the seaside, or going take our cubs at school, or any other human type of activity: just be patient, we'll come; and if you are really interested in getting the solution worked at, please document as throughly as possibly your discovery or necessity, and file an "issue" on the Github repository - easy task).

 ## History

-The actual _pb_met_ has originally been developed by [Servizi Territorio srl](http://www.serviziterritorio.it) under the name PBL_MET, and used there internally until currently in their consultancy activities.
+The actual _pb_met_ has originally been developed by [Servizi Territorio srl](http://www.serviziterritorio.it) under the name PBL_MET by the pioneering effort of Roberto Sozzi and Daniele Fraternali, and used there internally until currently in their consultancy activities.

 The first version of PBL_MET has also been presented at the [2nd Workshop on Harmonisation within Atmospheric Dispersion Modelling for Regulatory Purposes](http://www.harmo.org/Conferences/Proceedings/complist.asp#2nd), held in Manno (Switzerland) in 1993.